ADMINISTRATION:

 though the album was also released in the UK with little success.

-Years Love" gained a great deal of air time on radio;
+Love" gained a great deal of air time on radio; meantime,

-meantime, Irish radio was playing the track "Babylon"
+Irish radio was playing the track "Babylon" which

-which ensured its release as a single.
-The album, which
+ensured its release as a single.
+The album, which followed, went

-2000, over a year after its release, 'White Ladder' topped
+In January 2000, over a year after its release, 'White Ladder'

-the Irish charts where it remained for 5 weeks.
-David Gray was
+topped the Irish charts where it remained for 5 weeks.
+David

-filling massive venues in Ireland, although back home in Britain
+Gray was filling massive venues in Ireland, although back home

-he was still playing small stand-up gigs.
-Dave Matthews, an
+in Britain he was still playing small stand-up gigs.
+Dave Matthews,

 the USA on his own ATO label.

-the album had gone three times platinum in Ireland, whilst in
+By May 2000 the album had gone three times platinum in Ireland,

-the UK East West had re-released 'White Ladder' sold over 30,000
+whilst in the UK East West had re-released 'White Ladder' sold

-regained an interest in Gray and they re-released the abortive
+EMI soon regained an interest in Gray and they re-released the

-years after its original release, selling over 600,000 copies
+after its original release, selling over 600,000 copies in the

 "15 Minutes".